 Digital Marketing: Planning for the Unplanned

 Is your organization at a Digital Marketing crossroad?
 Perhaps you’ve started on your journey to revitalize your Digital Marketing efforts or you’ve found that technology is evolving faster than ever and keeping up is proving to be impossible.
 Join Digital Marketing leaders from AdventHealth as they provide the blueprints, foundational assets and associated technologies, which prepared the organization for leading through the pandemic, our political climate and ever-changing consumer needs.
+Read more for a preview of this session this SHSMD blog.

 Speakers: Anthony Cadieux, Director of Digital Strategy at AdventHealth and Brandi West, Executive Director Digital Brand and Content Strategy at AdventHealth

-Anthony Cadieux draws from over 15 years of global performance marketing experience within Healthcare and luxury travel verticals.
+Anthony Cadieux draws from over 15 years of global performance marketing experience within health care and luxury travel verticals.
 Currently, Anthony is responsible for driving the Digital Marketing Strategy at AdventHealth.
 Anthony leads Digital Strategy, Digital Media, Marketing CRM, Analytics and Marketing Contact Center Strategy for the organization.
 During his tenure, Anthony has led the effort to internalize Digital Marketing efforts across the company while also serving as a core member of the rebrand team for AdventHealth.
 While not advancing AdventHealth’s digital footprint, Anthony enjoys spending time with his wife and kids and loves teaching yoga and meditation.

 Brandi West is a Marketing leader with 13 years of experience developing brands and engaging consumers.
 Today, she serves as Executive Director, Digital Brand & Content Strategy for AdventHealth and drives the development of multichannel content.
 She fulfilled a career dream with the rebrand of AdventHealth by partnering with countless teams to take a legacy brand into a consumer-centric future.
 She built the enterprise Social Media strategy and partnered with Web & IT to transform hundreds of disjointed websites into a consumer-centric experience.
 She launched Reputation Management for AdventHealth, resulting in consistent service recovery, increased brand sentiment and faster responses.